Hormones 101: What is Progesterone?

 Understand the role sex hormones play in the menstrual cycle with our quick guide to hormones.
 Here at Natural Cycles, we aim to break down the science of reproductive health and answer questions like ‘how do hormones work?’, 'what is progesterone?’ and much more.

 How do hormones work?

 To understand what progesterone is and how it works, it’s important we first understand the role of hormones more generally.
 Hormones are produced in glands and, in simple terms, work as a sort of messenger for the body.

-Hormones are made out of a chemical substance which travels through the tissue in order to reach different parts of the body.
+Hormones are made out of a chemical substance that travels through the tissue in order to reach different parts of the body.
 When a hormone gets to its destination, the message is ‘delivered’ and this starts a process.
-For example, the sex hormone, estrogen, is produced in the ovaries and is important in triggering different phases in the menstrual cycle.
+For example, the sex hormone estrogen is produced in the ovaries and is important in triggering different phases in the menstrual cycle.

 Progesterone is a sex hormone found in both men and women.
 As with estrogen, progesterone plays a key role in female reproductive health and, in particular, is important in the later stages of the menstrual cycle and during pregnancy.